MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archiving-third-party-data.md

 ### Communication compliance

-You can use [Communication compliance](communication-compliance.md) to examine third-party data to make sure it is compliant with your organization's data standards.
+You can use [Communication compliance](communication-compliance.md) to examine third-party data to make sure it's compliant with your organization's data standards.
 You can do this by you detecting, capturing, and taking remediation actions for inappropriate messages in your organization.
 For example, you can monitor the third-party data that you import for offensive language, sensitive information, and regulatory compliance.

 ### Insider risk management